Red Lacquerware Vase

 Over the years, Japanese lacquerware has started to take upon many different types of production techniques that are uniquely Japanese.
 In the 17th century, lacquer was applied to layers of paper molds.

-The Japanese also started adding pigment to their lacquer paints to have more color choices such as red, black, brown, green, and yellow.
+The Japanese also added pigment to their lacquer paints to have more color choices, such as red, black, brown, green, and yellow.

 In the true spirit of Zen decoration, the Japanese would use the lacquer as a topcoat for the wood so that the natural beauty of the wood would show through.